A Framework for Large Scale Synthetic Graph Dataset Generation: Related Work

 On the other hand, recent deep-graph generators (DGG) that generate graphs sequentially either by generating node-by-node, edge-by-edge, or a block of nodes have been proposed.
-These generators are commonly autoregressive \citep{you2018graphrnn, liao2019gran, martinkus2022spectre} and are limited in generating small graphs with 100's-1000's nodes.
+These generators are autoregressive \citep{you2018graphrnn, liao2019gran, martinkus2022spectre} and are limited in generating small graphs with 100s-1000s nodes.
 Further, very few deep graph generators work with single graph inputs, commonly referred to as one-shot graph generators, which are auto-encoder based \cite{kipf2016variational, grover2019graphite}.
-Additionally, very few DGG methods generate features in addition to the structure, primarily because of the complexity of modeling such a problem jointly in an end-to-end fashion.
+Lastly, most DGG methods lack the ability to generate features in addition to the structure, primarily because of the complexity of modeling such a problem jointly in an end-to-end fashion.
 A good overview of DGG can be found in \cite{dgg_survy}.

-Additionally, comparing two graphs' datasets in both structure and feature modality is challenging.
-Most methods \cite{dgg_survy,rmat,skg_paper,netgan} use plots to compare graphs in terms of connectivity, transitivity, path stats, and spectral properties, which makes it difficult to assess the superiority of one method over the other even if they use same original graph datasets.
-As a result, there is a need to develop methods for generating and comparing large graphs from single input models that constitute both the structure as well as features, which is the focus of this work.
+Similarly, recent deep-learning methods such as variational autoencoders (VAE) \cite{kingma2013auto}, and generative adversarial networks (GAN) \cite{goodfellow2014generative} have overtaken traditional tabular generators such as kernel density estimators (KDE) \cite{rosenblatt1956remarks, parzen1962estimation}.
+For a more comprehensive review on tabular methods refer to \cite{borisov2022deep}.